Meet The UW-FDL Community

 Fond du Lac

-I chose UW-Fond du Lac because of the low tuition rate and because it was convenient.
-I really enjoy the small classes and the free parking!
+I chose UW-Fond du Lac because of the low tuition rates and how close it is to home!

 Fond du Lac